 The Preliminary course involves the study of design, communication techniques, manufacturing methods, fibres, yarns, fabrics and the Australian textile industry.
 Practical experiences are integrated into the Design and Properties and Performance of Textiles areas of study, including experimental work and project work.
+Practical work and portfolio work are an essential part of the course.

-- Desian
+- Design

 - Properties and Performance of Textiles

 - The Australian Textiles, Clothing, Footwear and Allied Industries (TCFAI).

 The HSC course builds upon the Preliminary course and involves the study of the historical design development, the influence of culture on design, contemporary designers, emerging technologies, sustainable technologies, consumer issues and the market place.
 The course integrates the development of a Major Textiles Project that allows students to develop a textile project that reflects either a cultural, historical or contemporary aspect of design.
 Students are expected to draw upon the knowledge and understanding of design, properties and performance and the TCFAI developed in the Preliminary course.
+Students will hand in a major project and portfolio to the Board of Studies.